 Croatia is tasty.
 For real.
 Really really tasty.
 And gorgeous.
 Jaw-droppingly stunning.
 At every turn.
-We just returned from a week exploring southern Dalmatia – the area between Split and Dubrovnik and are already missing the mild weather, beautiful sea and fresh, fresh seafood.
+We just returned from a week exploring southern Dalmatia – the area between Split and Dubrovnik and are already missing the mild weather, beautiful sea, and fresh, fresh seafood.
 Fresh like, plucked from the sea that morning fresh seafood.
 Sooo delicious.
 And unique.

 Croatia has a rich, colorful history – albeit tumultuous, dramatic and confusing at times.
 You can feel these varied historical influences all around you.
 In the language.
 In the architecture.
 In their approach to life.
-Slavic, Venetian, Austrian, Croat and more.
+Slavic, Venetian, Austrian, Croat, and more.
 It all comes together and melds here.
 In a delicious and unique blend that is only Croatia.
 We loved it.
 It felt different, but approachable and inviting.
 And like I said, it is beyond beautiful.

 You can taste it in the cuisine.
 As the Adriatic cousin of Italy – this is the most obvious culinary connection.
-And while you will find risottos and pastas on most menus, Croatia does them in their own way.
+And while you will find risottos and pastas on most menus, Croatia does them in its own way.
 A rich and fertile landscape with HUGE swaths of beautiful coastline, the cuisine here has lots to offer the adventurous palate, but can equally accommodate the not-so daring.
 Me – I usually like trying it all.* My youngest two kids – not so much.
 They want things that look familiar.
 And are recognizable.
 Sans sauces and layers.
 Basically without flavor.
 Oh well.
 We try to find a balance between nourishing them and pushing their palates ever so slightly in the process.
 Sometimes it works.
-Sometimes it backfires and we have tired, hungry and cranky on our hands.
+Sometimes it backfires and we have tired, hungry, and cranky on our hands.
 Hangry is not pretty on a family trip.
 I said – it’s a balance.

 Here are some of the delicious things that we tried while in Croatia (maybe not all of us!):